Welcome to our new website!

 White Label American

 On this episode of White Label American, I chat with entrepreneur and mentor, Kerry-Ann Reid, who runs the podcast production company, Breadfruit Media a podcast production company that creates culturally relevant content with a Caribbean American Point of View.
 We discuss how the podcast industry needs to prioritize the audience's needs over technology and advertisers.
 Kerry-Ann shares her personal journey, how she launched her own podcast, Carry On Friends, in 2015, and experienced burnout due to pressure to monetize.
-The discussion delves into Caribbean history, creative burnout, feedback, and the importance of giving it in a safe and constructive way.
+The discussion delves into creative burnout, feedback, and the importance of giving it in a safe and constructive way.

 Thanks for taking the time to check out White Label American.